Community

 Where We Hold Space

-We are blessed to hold Community Building Circles in Fairport Library, Webster Library, Phillis Wheatley Library, Pittsford Library, and Central Library.
+We are blessed to hold Community Building Circles at Fairport Public Library, Irondequoit Public Library, Webster Public Library, and Phillis Wheatley Community Library.
 These spaces serve as open doors for connection across all populations.
-To join us, please reference our calendar on the home page, but please note that registration must be completed through each library’s website.
+To join us, please see our events calendar on the home page

 Our Commitment to Connection